projecthamster/xfce4-hamster-plugin/README.md

 Dependencies: `xfce4-panel xfconf hamster-applet|hamster-time-tracker`

-Build dependencies[debian, ubuntu]: `libxfce4ui-1-dev xfce4-panel-dev libxfconf-0-dev libxfce4util-dev`
+Build dependencies[debian, ubuntu]: `libxfce4ui-2-dev libxfce4-panel-2.0-dev
+libxfconf-0-dev libxfce4util-dev`

 Common: `build-essential autoconf automake intltool libtool`

-Tested on ubuntu 14.04 and Arch with xfce 4.10 and Debian Wheezy with xfce 4.8.
+Tested on Arch with xfce 4.16, Ubuntu 20.04 with xfce 4.14 and Debian Buster with xfce 4.12.
+Uses GTK+3 only, requires APIs that are not available before xfce 4.10.
+Support for older versions are in available in the git history.
+Also seen running on Alpine and void (musl).

 ## Translators
 It is my wish that the string 'What goes on?' is to be translated with the following bias:
-> I'm looking for a question that is half way between "too formal" and "too casual",
+> I'm looking for a question that is half way between "too formal" and
-> like something a coworker would ask, but not a boss or a kid; something that exceeds the simple "What are you doing?".
+> "too casual", like something a coworker would ask, but not a boss or
+> a kid; something that exceeds the simple "What are you doing?".
-> Feel free to employ any appropriate figure of speech unique to your language.
+> Feel free to employ any appropriate figure of speech unique to
+> your language.

-## Compile
+## Compilation
-After checkout, cd to the directory and issue `./autgen.sh`.
-If this fails, install missing dependencies.
-Then, issue `./configure --prefix=/usr`.
-If this fails, install missing development packages.
+Checkout as outlined under Contribution below, cd to the directory and issue `./autgen.sh --prefix=/usr`.
+If this fails, install any missing dependencies and issue `./configure --prefix=/usr`.
+Repeat this until success.
 Finally, issue `make && sudo make install`.
+Restart the xfce4 panel with `xfce4-panel -r`.

 ## Packagers
 This plug-in is useless without an activatable D-Bus implementation of